YuhaoCheng/yuhaocheng.github.io/_pages/about.md

 [//]: # (**Kaiming He**, Xiangyu Zhang, Shaoqing Ren, Jian Sun)

 [**Project Homepage**](https://ssugarwh.github.io/consistentid.github.io/)

-- Diffusion-based technologies have made significant strides, particularly in personalized and customized facialgeneration.
-However, existing methods face challenges in achieving high-fidelity and detailed identity (ID)consistency, primarily due to insufficient fine-grained control over facial areas and the lack of a comprehensive strategy for ID preservation by fully considering intricate facial details and the overall face.
+[//]: # (- Diffusion-based technologies have made significant strides, particularly in personalized and customized facialgeneration.
+However, existing methods face challenges in achieving high-fidelity and detailed identity &#40;ID&#41;consistency, primarily due to insufficient fine-grained control over facial areas and the lack of a comprehensive strategy for ID preservation by fully considering intricate facial details and the overall face.
 To address these limitations, we introduce ConsistentID, an innovative method crafted for diverseidentity-preserving portrait generation under fine-grained multimodal facial prompts, utilizing only a single reference image.
 ConsistentID comprises two key components: a multimodal facial prompt generator that combines facial features, corresponding facial descriptions and the overall facial context to enhance precision in facial details, and an ID-preservation network optimized through the facial attention localization strategy, aimed at preserving ID consistency in facial regions.
 Together, these components significantly enhance the accuracy of ID preservation by introducing fine-grained multimodal ID information from facial regions.
 To facilitate training of ConsistentID, we present a fine-grained portrait dataset, FGID, with over 500,000 facial images, offering greater diversity and comprehensiveness than existing public facial datasets. % such as LAION-Face, CelebA, FFHQ, and SFHQ.
 Experimental results substantiate that our ConsistentID achieves exceptional precision and diversity in personalized facial generation, surpassing existing methods in the MyStyle dataset.
-Furthermore, while ConsistentID introduces more multimodal ID information, it maintains a fast inference speed during generation.
+Furthermore, while ConsistentID introduces more multimodal ID information, it maintains a fast inference speed during generation. )
 </div>
 </div>